 1. Refugees make up less than half a percent of the overall population

-According to UNHCR statistics, as of November 2022 there were 231,597 refugees in the UK.
-That means refugees make up less than half a percent of the overall population.
+According to UNHCR statistics, as of the end of 2023 the UK had approximately 448,000 refugees.
+That means refugees make up less than 0.7% of the overall population.

 2. The UK is home to just 1% of the refugees who have been forcibly displaced worldwide